rhanihasan/cybersecurity/hassan-website/docs/CyberSecurity/CyberrSecurity360/Networking.md

 >Client --> Browser/curl, Maria Database, FTP client, SSH

-Whatever the software functionality is..  but when the software is over the world to use as a server and client using ports.
+Whatever the software functionality is.. when the software is over the world to use as a server and client they using ports.

 ## ***Netcat***